Yleisnero/tuw-masters-stuff/Digital Forensics/summary/digital-forensics_summary.md

 - Android 10: Project Mainline (Updating Android system modules through Google Play, allows updating single system component without full system update)

 #### iOS Updates
-- OTR update distribution by Apple directly to devices
+- OTA update distribution by Apple directly to devices
 - Good support for older devices
 - Since iOS 15: Standalone security patches
 - OS-images can also be downloaded and flashed on phones via iTunes (no downgrading except from beta, needs to be signed, only latest version signed)